Multi-person 3D pose estimation from unlabelled data: Conclusions

 \section{Conclusions}

-Multi-person 3D pose estimation is an important research field with multiple applications, including but not limited to human-robot interaction.
-Deep learning is a powerful tool for that.
-Nevertheless, conventional deep learning solutions require a large amount of labelled data.
-To overcome this limitation, this work proposes a deep learning-based approach for the 3D multi-pose estimation problem that uses completely unannotated data.
-Specifically, we propose a GNN to identify the views of the different people in the scene and an MLP to estimate the complete 3D pose of each person.
+Multi-person 3D pose estimation is an important research field with multiple applications.
+Deep learning is a powerful tool to learn human physiological priors.
+Nevertheless, conventional deep learning solutions require large amounts of labelled data.
+We propose a GNN to identify the views of the different people in the scene and an MLP to estimate the complete 3D pose of each person.
+Both networks are trained using completely unannotated data.
 The unique requirement for the training of each network is that each element in the dataset corresponds to an individual person.
 Both networks use information that can be directly obtained from the RGB images, so our approach only requires regular RGB cameras.

-Experimental results using the CMU Panoptic dataset show a mean per joint precision error of $29.79$mm, which can be considered more than acceptable for many applications.
-In addition, the $recall/precision$ ratio is very close to unity, demonstrating the robustness of our skeleton matching model.
-The comparison to VoxelPose shows higher accuracy values than those of our proposal, although the differences are less remarkable for distance thresholds greater than the aforementioned MPJPE (25mm).
+Experimental results over our skeleton matching model for the CMU Panoptic and the ARP Laboratory datasets show outstanding model performance, which, as indicated in section~\ref{subsec:evaluation_matching}, yields nearly perfect values for all the clustering metrics.

+Regarding the accuracy of the 3D pose estimation model, in comparison to VoxelPose, our proposal shows slightly lower accuracy values over detected coordinates, with a mean per joint precision error of $26.06$mm.
+Nevertheless, it is important to note, as investigated in Section \ref{subsec:evaluation_MLP}, that there is a significant difference between the detected 2D and the projection of the 3D ground truth in the CMU Panoptic dataset.
+Using the projected 3D as a test set, without retraining the network, we obtain a mean per joint precision error of $17.84$mm (slightly better than VoxelPose error).
+This disparity suggests that our 3D pose estimator's true precision might be higher than the one obtained in the initial comparison.
 Furthermore, the computational complexity of our system is significantly lower than VoxelPose, making it an effective solution for real-time applications.

+The experiments conducted in Section \ref{subsec:evaluation_robot} illustrate the advantages of training our models with a subset of cameras for inference time.
+This approach enables the use of the system in a mobile robot with only two RGB cameras in real-time applications.
+As demonstrated in these experiments, the system has sufficient precision to be used in social robotic applications.